lazychip/0x4447-module-node-pretzel/README.md

 }
 ```

-but we also wanted to make sure the source code is a simple to understand.
+We also wanted to make sure the source code is a simple to understand.
 If you check the `index.js` file you'll see that we mean.
+We hope that his way you can learn something or modify the code to suits your needs.

 # How to Install